 - Upload an existing photo of your ID

 - Add your legal first and last name

-Completing this process isn’t an endorsement of any Guru or Guest, a guarantee of someone’s identity, or an assurance that interacting with them will be safe.
-Always use your own best judgment, and follow our safety tips for Gurus and Guests.
+Completing this process isn’t an endorsement of any Guide or Guest, a guarantee of someone’s identity, or an assurance that interacting with them will be safe.
+Always use your own best judgment, and follow our safety tips for Guides and Guests.

-You can be asked to confirm your identity additionally according to request of Guru in order to book their experience.
+You can be asked to confirm your identity additionally according to request of Guide in order to book their experience.

-Don’t worry, your ID will never be shared with a Guru or anyone else who uses Anybe.
+Don’t worry, your ID will never be shared with a Guide or anyone else who uses Anybe.
 We take your privacy and personal data seriously.

 Depending on your location and what country you’re from, you may be able to add one of the following types of government ID: